Recycled Paper and Printing - The Facts

-There has been a decline in global deforestation, thanks partly to the increased use of recycled paper and the purchasing of paper products that are certified as coming from responsibly managed forests.
+There has been a decline in global deforestation, thanks partly to the increased use of recycled materials and the purchasing of paper products that are certified as coming from responsibly managed forests.

 Recycling one tonne of paper can save 3000 - 4000 KWh electricity, enough to power a home for nine months.
 Save 30,000 litres of water and reduce greenhouse gas emissions by one metric tonne of carbon equivalent (CO2e).

-What Recycled Paper is used by A Local Printer?
+What Recycled Boards and Paper is used by A Local Printer?

 Using the official definition we use genuine 100% Recycled Paper.

 100% Recycled is an uncoated paper - as opposed to gloss or silk materials which are coated papers.
-The coated papers and 100% recycled papers we use are all sourced from responsibly managed forests.
+The coated papers and 100% recycled board and paper we use are all sourced from responsibly managed forests.

 Recycled material is paper that has been verified as being made from 100% post consumer waste.
 The recycled label acts as recognition of the value of recycled timber and paper products in relieving the pressure on the world's forests.